 - volunteers providing the nursing or nursing-related services without monetary compensation

-- hired by the resident or family to sit with the resident and who does not perform nursing or nursing-related services.
+- those hired by the resident or family to sit with the resident and do not perform nursing or nursing-related services.

-- The Kentucky Community and Technical College System facility in Madisonville on an as-needed basis statewide, taught by Nancy Propes.
+- The Kentucky Community and Technical College System, taught by Nancy Propes.
+Email

 Final Examination and Competency Evaluation

 KCTCS is responsible for the final written or oral examination and the skill demonstration aspect of the competency evaluation.

 The written final examinations and skills demonstration usually are administered at area technical schools, KCTCS or health occupation schools.
 For more information about the final examination, see the Testing Procedures Manual and Study Guide.

 To assure only individuals eligible to work who have successfully completed the CEP are listed on the nurse aide registry, test candidates will present to the competency evaluation proctor the following documents to verify employability in the USA:

 - Unexpired state or federally issued photo identification